stjordanis/terra-docs-old/docs/dev-devguide.md

     - If at the end of `SlashWindow`, **penalize validators** who [missed](dev-spec-oracle.md#slashing) more `VotePeriod`s than permitted.

 6. Governance
-    - Get rid of inactive proposals and check active proposals whose voting periods have ended for passes.
+    - Get rid of inactive proposals, check active proposals whose voting periods have ended for passes, and run registered proposal handler of the passed proposal.

 7. Market
     - [Replenish](dev-spec-market.md#end-block) liquidity pools, **allowing spread fees to decrease**.